rblopes/generator-phaser-plus/docs/road-map.md

 This page contains development notes planned for `generator-phaser-plus` continued development.
 Currently, they are just random ideas jotted for future reference.
 Some may not become actual features and can be removed anytime.

-## Before v3.0.0

-*   Repository reorganization:
-    *   Merge `templates` into `master` branch.
-    *   Provide automation scripts to copy template projects into the generator.

 ## v3.x

 >   The tasks below are pending a future Phaser v3.0.0 release, either beta or final.